-Fiscal year 2017 enrollment is projected to be 370 at each school for a total of 740 students across the network and will include grades 5 - 7 at each school.
+Fiscal year 2018 enrollment is projected to be 500 at each middle school (grades 5-8) for a total of 1,000 students across the network.
 The Organization anticipates an increase in total Basic Education Program ("BEP") funding as a result of increased enrollment.
 As the Organization continues to grow, it is expected that added administrative staff, teachers, and other key personnel within the Organization will continue to provide the support necessary to accomplish our mission.